EngineeringHiringCostRun TCO

 • Setup and ramp time

-• Less depth for specialist roles
+• Less specialist depth

 • Contract lock-in risk